pinax/pinax-calendars/README.md

 ### Overview

-``pinax-calendars``, formerly named `kairios` provides utilities for publishing events as a calendar.
+`pinax-calendars`, formerly named `kairios` provides utilities for publishing events as a calendar.

 At the moment, it just provides a visual calendar (both large and small) showing which days have events and optionally linking to a day detail page.

-There is a `demo project` https://github.com/pinax/pinax-calendars-demo/ that you can clone and run to see it in action.
+There is a [demo project](https://github.com/pinax/pinax-calendars-demo/) that you can clone and run to see pinax-calendars in action.

 #### Supported Django and Python versions